StefanoGermani/FactoryNet/README.md

 Sequenced properties
 ---------------------------

-To define a Blueprint property that is evaluated lazily, but with a sequence counter, set the value to new Sequence<TPropertyType>(lambda) like so:
+To define a Blueprint property that is evaluated lazily, but with a sequence counter, set the value to Sequence.Evaluate(lambda) like so:

     class PersonBlueprint : Blueprint
     {